 * A constructor that takes 3 parameters and calls base class’s constructor to initialize name and year.
 The third parameter initializes the cargo capacity.

 * A (public) setYear function that has a string parameter.
 It will assign the parameter to the inherited data member year.
 Then it will call the inherited p r i n t function in the derived class.
 The setYear function should also display the ship’s cargo capacity.

-This function should not call the base class’s print function.
+*This class should not define (or redefine) the p r i n t function .

 d) In main(), create an object of CruiseShip and CargoShip.
 Then call CruiseShip’s print function and CargoShip’s setYear function.